locomotivecms/liquid_extensions/README.md

 The emails are sent by [Pony](https://github.com/benprew/pony).
 It is disabled in Wagon, only the logs are output.

+By default, email sending is html-formatted.
+You can disable this behaviour by setting the **html** attribute to false.

 #### Usage

 The code inside {% sendemail %} and {% endsendemail %} serves as the body of the email.
 You can access the whole context of your page within the body.